-You can easily do without following standards.
+You can easily do without following learning management system LMS standards.
 However, if you want to ensure the best experience for your LMS users and moderators, the interoperability of your learning courses, and in some cases even legal security, you should follow the five LMS industry standards mentioned above.

 SCORM and AICC are classic — you should comply with them because most professional users would ask you too.

-WCAG is the best experience for all users and the legal security for you — following this standard is an absolute win-win.
+WCAG is both the best UX for your users and the legal security for you — following this standard is an absolute win-win.

 xAPI is simple but effective — it will greatly benefit the performance and security of your LMS.

 IMS is credible — IMS-certified software looks trustworthy and authoritative.